Allotments Tenancy Agreement Oct 2024 - Sept 2025

 V. Have consideration for other plot holders; speak to your neighbours before having a bonfire and ensure any bonfire does not cause a nuisance to other plot holders.

-6.10 Rubbish and waste shall not be deposited ANYWHERE on the Allotment site.
+5.10 Rubbish and waste shall not be deposited ANYWHERE on the Allotment site.
+Tenants are expected to take their waste home or to the local LCC tip.

 Invasive trees such as elder and willow and non-fruit trees are prohibited.